vannio/CV/README.md

 #### Problem solver :bulb:
 Constantly learning new things comes with a multitude of problems that are harder to debug because of their unfamiliarity.
 Luckily, I'm a fast, experienced debugger and can spot common patterns or pre-empt an upcoming issue.

-My scientific background surprisingly comes into use fairly often.
-I've learnt to take a more systematic approach to solving a problem, starting off with a hypothesis and testing it out, either by writing unit tests or intentionally breaking code (and subsequently fixing it, of course).
+My background in Chemistry comes into use surprisingly often.
+I've learnt to take a more scientific and systematic approach to solving a problem, starting off with a hypothesis and testing it out, either by writing unit tests or intentionally breaking code (and subsequently fixing it, of course).
 I'm no stranger to puzzles and can even navigate my way around a Rubik's cube.

 #### Completionist :100:
 As well as trying to complete every side quest in Skyrim and Dragon Age, I enjoy seeing a project evolve from vague client specifications, through to a polished piece [worthy of industry recognition](http://www.cssdesignawards.com/sites/hunger-in-america/27931/).
 My time as a front-end web developer at an agency has given me the opportunity to work on a large variety of projects, from well-organised CMS templates to elaborately animated narrative sites.
 I've been involved from the brainstorming stage right through to deployment, and it always gives me great pleasure to release work into _the wild_ for others to enjoy.